 Puff Pastry Sausage Rolls

-- Roll 200g Puff Pastry out on a floured surface to about 0.25 inch thickness.
-(Note that I did this in 2 batches in my photos)
+- Roll 320g Puff Pastry out on a floured surface to about 0.25 inch thickness.
+Or unroll a sheet of ready rolled pastry.

-- Start to roll the pastry around the sausage meat.
+- Start to roll the pastry around the sausage meat starting with the unwashed smaller top section.
+Keep the pastry nice and tight to the sausage meat.

-- Using a sharp knife make gentle diagonal slashed down the whole roll.
+- Using a sharp knife make gentle diagonal slashes down the whole of each roll.

-- Use the same sharp knife to cut the end off of each roll to neaten it up and then cut each of the long rolls into 4 pieces.
+- Use the same sharp knife to cut the end off of each roll to neaten it up if needed.
+Cut each roll into two and place the 4 rolls next to each other on the board.
 Use the knife to saw rather than press down or you will squash the rolls.

 - Try to let them cool a bit before serving but I think we all know they’re not going to last long!